TinaLRJ/DeepPro/README.md

 #### Quantative Results

-The comparison results of computational complexity and computational efficiency are as follows:
+The comparison results of computational complexity and computational efficiency are as follows,

 | Model         | Params | FPS | GFLOPs (480*720) |
 | ------------- |:------:|:---:|:----------------:|